kklingenberg88/GRC-Write-Up/01-pci-dss-network-segmentation/templates/Scope-determination.md

 └─────────────────────────────────────────────────────────────────────────────┘
 ```
 ### Scope Statement
-This assessment encompasses the Emerald Retail's payment processing environment.
-This encompasses all associated infrastructure utilized to store, process, or transmit cardholder data.
-The scope includes all system components within the client environment.
-Systems that may be out-of-scope are separated via verified and tested network segmentation controls ensuring no direct or indirect communication paths exist to non-compliant segments.
+The purpose of this assessment is to encompass Emerald Retail's payment processing environment.
+This covers all associated infrastructure utilized to store, process, or transmit cardholder data with visual aids to assist.
+The scope will include all system components within the client environment.
+Systems that may be out-of-scope are separated via verified and tested network segmentation controls.
+This is to ensure no direct or indirect communication paths exist to non-compliant segments and pose a security risk.
 Further analysis will show us our flaws and potential areas of movement to analyze potential risk and losses.

 GRC's responsibility: What needs to be asked?
 - Which systems store, process, or transmit cardholder data?